 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Pentax P30t.
-In addition, it’s the most widely used film format and occasionally described as 135 film.
+35mm film that is in metal canisters is used by the Pentax P30T.
+35mm film can also be called 135 film, and it’s the most widely used film format.

-Switching the film stock you are working with will transform the look of your images.
-This is one of the terrific things about film.
+Switching the film emulsion you are working with will change the look of your shots.
+This is an example of the terrific things about shooting film.

 DX Coded Film

-All commercially available 35mm film manufactured at this point has DX encoding.
-This allows cameras to automatically detect and set the ISO when the film is loaded into the camera.
+Most available 35mm film sold at this point has a DX code.
+This enables cameras to automatically detect and set the ISO when the film is put in the camera.

 Where to Get 35mm Film Developed?

-You will find just a few possible choices for where to have 35mm film processed.
-For a more in-depth explanation of the possible choices go look at my article on Where to Get Film Developed.
+There are a handful of options for where to get film developed.
+For a more thorough explanation of the choices see my guide on Where to Get Film Developed.

-WARNING: Big box stores and pharmacies don't process film locally.
-They send the film off to be processed by a separate company.
-As a result, you won’t be given your developed negatives back.
+WARNING: Film doesn’t get processed locally at big box stores and pharmacies.
+They send the film off-site to be processed by a 3rd party.
+That is why, you won’t receive your negatives back.

 - Develop Film at Home